PhD Program FAQs

 To be eligible for the CSSW Doctoral Program, an applicant must have:

-- A master’s degree in Social Work (required for the Advanced Practice track) or a related discipline.
+- A master’s degree in Social Work or a related discipline.

 - Excellent undergraduate and graduate academic records.